Hydrodynamical helicity: Meteorology

 This notion is used to predict the possibility of tornadic development in a thundercloud.
 In this case, the vertical integration will be limited below cloud tops (generally 3 km or 10,000 feet) and the horizontal wind will be calculated to wind relative to the storm in subtracting its motion:

+where $\mathbf C$ is the cloud motion relative to the ground.

 Critical values of SRH (Storm Relative Helicity) for tornadic development, as researched in North America, are: